tiffaphm/q-dot/README.md

 ## Usage

-- npm run server starts your server.
+- npm start starts your server.
 - npm run client starts webpack, which bundles your client files in client/src and watches for changes.

 ## Requirements